5 Ways to Get More Exposure Without Dipping into Your Funds

 Argument of the day: Do you go for free advertising on social media, or do you dip into your cash?

-I guess that there is plenty of room for both methods, but if you are just starting out you are probably being careful with your resources.
-I am picking you would be happy to get some free exposure if at all possible, so here are 5 ways you can get your website URL in front of eyes for no cost.
+I believe there is plenty of room for both methods, but if you are just starting out you are probably being careful with your resources.
+I am picking you would be happy to get some free exposure, so here are 5 ways you can get your website URL in front of eyes for no cost.

 Build Up Your Social Media